 Board pack which includes details on financial performance, progress against plans for each business line of the business, operational and service performance, strategy and project execution, and risk and regulatory compliance metrics

 Regulation & Compliance report

 Papers as required for additional items requiring board attention (e.g. change in strategy, major projects or items of planned expenditure).

 All directors are subject to election by shareholders at the first AGM immediately following their appointment for an initial three year term.
-Thereafter, they are subject to re-election at intervals of no more than three years for a maximum of three terms.
+Thereafter, they are subject to re-election at intervals of no more than three years.
+In the case of non-executive directors, the term is limited to a maximum of three terms.
 To anticipate future board director and senior management requirements, the Board will periodically (annually) review a succession plan prepared by executive management.

 Short biographies of the group’s directors and details of their roles are set out in the section Board of Directors.

-The Board has the following sub-committees – Audit Committee, Risk Committee (newly created) and Nomination and Remuneration Committee.
-Membership of these Committees comprises INEDs only to preserve their independence, with Executive Management in attendance as necessary.
+The Board has the following sub-committees – Audit Committee, Nomination Committee and Remuneration Committee.

 Details of the work of these committees and their terms of reference are shown in the section Board Sub-committees.
 Their terms of reference and effectiveness is subject to annual review.